Table of Contents

 Define the role of a beta reader

-A beta reader is someone who reads your manuscript before you publish it, offering feedback on elements like story, characters, pacing, and clarity.
-They’re like helpful friends who are willing to tell you what works and what needs fixing, without holding back.
+A beta reader is someone who reads your manuscript before you publish it and gives feedback on things like story, characters, pacing, and clarity.
+They’re not your editor and they’re not necessarily trying to “save” the book—they’re telling you what their reading experience was like.

 Why beta readers are important for your writing